marvinvr/portfolio-v2/README.md

 ## Overview

 This project contains my personal portfolio website.
 It's build using sveltekit and tailwindcss.
 The website incorporates a blog section where I can write about my experiences and projects.
 The blog posts are written in plain markdown and parsed into html on build time.
-The website is deployed on vercel and can be accessed at [marvinvr.ai](https://marvinvr.ai).
+The website is deployed on my own VPS using [coolify](https://coolify.io) and can be accessed at [marvinvr.ch](https://marvinvr.ch).

 ---